 Inquiries & Bookings

 What is the cancellation and modification policy for booking?

 - Reservation will be confirmed upon the reception of the deposit (30% of the total)

 - Full payment must be done 30 days before arrival at the latest.

-- Cancellation up to 31 days before arrival date: Full Refund (70 euros administration fee apply)
+- Cancellation up to 31 days before arrival date: Full Refund (10% from the total booking administration fee apply)

 - Cancellation 30 days before arrival date: No Refund

 Peak season (Easter weeks, 15th July to 15th September, 20th December to 7th January):